cloudFPGA/Doc/README.md

 ## Manual documentation compilation
 In case you need to manually compile the documentation of cloudFPGA project on your local development environment, please follow these steps:

-#### Step 1/3: Spinx setup
+#### Step 1/3: Sphinx and dependencies setup

-To generate the spinx based python documentations, you have to setup:
+To generate the Sphinx based python documentations, you have to setup:
 ```bash
 which python3.6
 virtualenv sphinx -p /usr/bin/python3.6